firesidefiction/firesidefiction.github.io/_drafts/2017-12-26-a-rabbit-egg-for-flora.md

 permalink: a-rabbit-egg-for-flora
 published: false
 teaser: "Flora stares at the egg, her finger poised over the button that will initiate the hatching sequence.
 'It's probably an elephant.' "
+author-bio: |
+  Caroline M. Yoachim lives in Seattle and loves cold cloudy weather.
+She is the author of dozens of short stories, appearing in _Fantasy & Science Fiction_, _Clarkesworld_, _simov’s_, and _Lightspeed_, among other places.
+Her debut short story collection, _Seven Wonders of a Once and Future World & Other Stories_, came out with Fairwood Press in August 2016.
+For more about Caroline, check out her website at [carolineyoachim.com](http://carolineyoachim.com/).
 ---
 The back door is tinged purple when I go out to throw my morning coffee grounds onto the compost heap.
 A faint rainbow tints the yard in concentric circles, progressing from purple through all the other colors before ending in a large red dot in the middle of the — admittedly rather weedy — vegetable patch that Flora had planted with her other mum, back before Kalida moved out.